 Graduates of the UT Tyler art program have gone on to become successful practicing artists, museum curators, managers of private collections, art directors and graduate art students.
-For more, visit Occupational Outlook Handbook - Curators, Museum Technicians and Conservators.
+For more, visit Occupational Outlook Handbook - Archivists, Curators and Museum Workers.

 Find Out More: 800 UT Tyler